Digital Preservation Conferences

 Digital Preservation 2017: “Preservation is Political”

-Call for Proposals, deadline May 9
+Call for Proposals, extended deadline May 22

 The National Digital Stewardship Alliance (NDSA) invites proposals for Digital Preservation 2017: “Preservation is Political,” to be held in Pittsburgh, Pennsylvania, October 25-26, 2017.